Robert Gordon University2015 League Table Ranking 54

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- From the outset, the University has focussed on delivering education that prepares students for the professional world: by working closely with employers at all stages of the students’ journey, from course development and accreditation to providing scholarships and work based placements and experiences.
-The benefit of this is seen in the high graduate employment record (see academic strengths below).
+- The University has always focused on delivering education that prepares students for the professional world: by working closely with employers at all stages of the students’ journey, from course development and accreditation to providing scholarships and work based placements and experiences.
+This is why we have such a successful graduate employment record (seeacademic strengths below).

-- Robert Gordon University has invested heavily in the Garthdee campus and is currently in the process of implementing an exciting £170-million campus masterplan to further develop the learning and research environment.
+- Robert Gordon University has invested heavily in the Garthdee campus and has just completed phase one of our exciting £120-million campus development.
+When the project is completed we will offer even more world-class learning and research facilities.
 Read about the amazing campus transformation.

-- Robert Gordon University is a dynamic university with an international reputation for providing high quality education right through from undergraduate to postgraduate and PhD level , alongside high quality courses to support continuing professional and personal development.
+- Robert Gordon University has an international reputation for providing high quality education right through from undergraduate to postgraduate and PhD level, alongside high quality courses to support continuing professional and personal development.
 Find out more on the University's track record.

 - Aberdeen is situated in the north east of Scotland.
-Frequent, cheap air, rail and bus connections to Aberdeen exist from the majority UK cities, making the city a very accessible place.
-Aberdeen airport has flights to all major international destinations, via connections through London, Paris, Amsterdam and Frankfurt.
-It’s easy to get to and from Aberdeen.
+Frequent, cheap air, rail and bus connections to Aberdeen exist from the majority UK cities, making it hugely accessible.
 Find out more about transport links.

 - Love the great outdoors?
-With two rivers running through Aberdeen, its picturesque sandy beaches, the Grampian Mountains and Cairngorms National Park nearby, Aberdeen attracts photographers, artists, birdwatchers, anglers, sailors, surfers, kayakers, kite enthusiasts, rowers, walkers, golfers, mountain, rock and ice climbers, snowboarders and white water rafters and has the perfect conditions for many, many more pursuits.
-It’s no surprise that Aberdeenshire was named the number one region for quality of life in 2010 (Bank of Scotland Quality of Life League, December 2012).
-Discover more about Aberdeen.
+With two rivers running through Aberdeen, its picturesque sandy beaches, the Grampian Mountains and Cairngorms National Park nearby, Aberdeen attracts photographers, artists, sailors, surfers, kayakers, kite enthusiasts, rowers, walkers, golfers, mountain, rock and ice climbers, snowboarders and white water rafters!

 - RGU has been ranked as the second best value university in the UK for students living in England, Wales or Northern Ireland in the Student Value for Money report 2012 by Simple Landlords Insurance.
 These rankings take into account university league table standings, average rental costs and tuition fees.